A good hire is a reflection of an effective recruitment process and Reference checking is a crucial step in the hiring journey.

 This traditional and unreliable approach to the process can also lead to the risk of discriminatory questions slipping into the reference discussion.
 And this is something referees are concerned about.
 Our research told us that 40% of HR professionals worry about being asked questions they’re not comfortable with.

-Organisations need to adopt a standardised approach to reference checking.
+Organisations need to adopt a standard approach to reference checking.

 They must ensure that: